BUREAU ‘MAZARIN’

 inlaid wood with different wood species

-The secretary, which in this case is entirely inlaid with different wood species used to compose geometric design, features a sculpted front divided in three parts with convex lateral sections.
-In the centre, below the top, there is a drawer and a withdrawn compartment closed by a door.
-The eight tapering conical legs are united in two groups of four by pinnacle-centred crosspieces.
-Flattened bulbous feet.
+This type of furniture originated in France in the 17th century, and later became popular in the rest of Europe, without undergoing any alterations in terms of design.
+Our desk is entirely inlaid with different woods to compose geometric design, features a sculpted wavy front divided in three parts with convex lateral sections.
+In the centre, there is an under-top drawer and a back door.
+The eight inverted, truncated pyramidal legs are joined in two groups of four by pinnacle-centred crossbeams.
+Flattened onion-shaped feet complete the legs of the desk.

 Holland, early 18th century